DevOpsMage/fw-warden/README.md

-# fw-warden
+# PVEFW-Warden

-fw-warden is an automated firewall blocker designed to detect and block IP addresses that repeatedly attempt to access your server.
+PVEFW-Warden is an automated firewall blocker for Proxmox designed to detect and block IP addresses that repeatedly attempt to access your server.
 It tracks these IP addresses and prevents them from filling up your logs.
 After repeated attempts, it can permanently block offending IPs.

 ## Features

 - Detects and blocks repeated access attempts.
 - Tracks blocked IP addresses.
 - Prevents logs from being filled with repeated attempts.